la2050/archive/README.md

-# My LA2050 Data Archive
+# My LA2050 Idea Library

 This is a website for the My LA2050 idea library–a searchable database of organizations and projects from the grants and activation challenges from 2013-2018.